dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-create-a-private-font-collection.md

   - "private font collections [Windows Forms], creating"
   - "fonts [Windows Forms], creating private collections" ms.assetid: 6533d5e5-a8dc-4b76-9fc4-3bf75c8b9212
-description: Learn how to create a private font collection to maintain a set of fonts specifically for an application
+description: Learn how to create a private font collection to maintain a set of fonts specifically for an application.
 ---
 # How to: Create a Private Font Collection
 The <xref:System.Drawing.Text.PrivateFontCollection> class inherits from the <xref:System.Drawing.Text.FontCollection> abstract base class.
 You can use a <xref:System.Drawing.Text.PrivateFontCollection> object to maintain a set of fonts specifically for your application.
 A private font collection can include installed system fonts as well as fonts that have not been installed on the computer.
 To add a font file to a private font collection, call the <xref:System.Drawing.Text.PrivateFontCollection.AddFontFile%2A> method of a <xref:System.Drawing.Text.PrivateFontCollection> object.